ChrystleMyrnaLobo/scribble/setupCaffe.md

 ## Caffe + Conda + Ubuntu + GPU + No admin access
 Setup cuda and cudnn w/o admin acess [cuda]
-Setup caffe [caffe].
-Some changes wrt to the link.
+Setup [caffe].
+Some changes I had to make
 - gcc-5.x.x requires -std=c++11, but the boost lib in Debian system are built without such an option.
 So you need to build your own version of boost. [build boost]
   - Find the version of the current boost lib. `conda list boost`
   - Download the boost lib source file with exactly the same version from https://www.boost.org/.